jnbli/Email-Draft-Duplicator/README.md

 - [X] Added header to cards.
 - [X] If there are no drafts available, add-on displays a message instead of the usual UI elements.
 - [X] UI reflects starred drafts.
+- [ ] Have a placeholder subject name for drafts with no subjects.

 ### Performance Improvement(s) and Optimization(s)
 - [ ] Cache list of Gmail drafts and load the cached list for the `Select Gmail Draft` dropdown appropriately.